woocommerce membership

 I have already mentioned Jean offers paid photography courses in her store, and we have set full free access to all courses on her site to subscribed members.
 I will not go into step-by-step details of how I created the courses.
 You can use any LMS (Learning Management System) plugin to offer online courses on your WordPress website.

 I personally prefer and have used Tutor LMS for this demo.
 The free version of Tutor LMS packs all the powerful features needed to run an online course site, and it visually looks similar to Udemy, which I like.
 The plugin integrates with WooCommerce seamlessly to accept payments.
-You can also set a guest checkout option with WooCommerce in this plugin which is useful to us for this demo site.
+You can also set a guest checkout option with WooCommerce in this plugin, which is useful to us for this demo site.
 Useful because we want to let non-members buy courses individually or become a member to access all courses.

 Front-end view